Using the PVS-Studio extension for Visual Studio Code

 You can view PVS-Studio reports in Visual Studio Code with the help of a special PVS-Studio extension.
-This documentation explains how to install the extension, upload the PVS-Studio report, and handle it.
+This documentation explains how to install the extension, start the project analysis, open the PVS-Studio report, and handle it.

 To install the PVS-Studio extension, open Visual Studio Code and click the 'Extensions' tab.
 Then, type 'PVS-Studio' in the search box and click 'Install':